1

 Grading Eggs

 Before being sold in Colorado, all eggs shall be graded into Colorado consumer grades and weight classes which are based on USDA standards of quality.
 The grade of an egg is a guarantee of quality, AA being the highest.
 The grade is most easily determined by candling to gauge the size of the air cell in the large end of the egg.
-Go to the USDA Poultry Programs Homepage to learn more.
+Go to the USDA Egg Grading Page to download their manual.

 Egg-Grading